If there’s one topic that can really get us going, it’s probably the issue surrounding elevated feeders for dogs.

 For those of you that might not be familiar with this controversy, here’s a little background on the argument surrounding whether it’s safe or not to use raised dog bowls.

-They claimed that by feeding from raised bowls along with chest size, high fat diets and citric acid, larger dog breeds are at a higher risk of bloating.
+They claimed that by feeding from raised bowls for dogs along with chest size, high fat diets and citric acid, larger dog breeds are at a higher risk of bloating.

 Linda Arndt, a well respected breeder of Great Danes (more susceptible to bloat than any other breed) shares that this study was not research at all – it was simply a statistical study.
 What’s the difference?

 Research means to establish new and original facts, while statistical studies are the collection, organization and interpretation of data which is what this appears to have been.

 According to Linda, they simply gathered information on diet from the original study done on Great Danes.
 They then looked at the different dog food brands and pulled the ingredient information from each food – and this is how they came to their conclusion.

 They basically pulled information from an older study and compared the results to the dog food ingredients and came up with something like this – if you take this and add that, then these are the results.

 Not sure that makes the study valid or conclusive.